Listen to this article now

 “The rising demand for footwear in emerging markets such as India, China, Brazil, Thailand, Malaysia, and Vietnam is expected to play a significant role over the forecast period,” highlights the report.

-“The price of faux leather footwear is three times lower than footwear made up from animal hide, which enables purchases from lower and middle-income class groups.”
+“The price of faux leather footwear is three times lower than footwear made up from animal hide, which enables purchases from lower and middle-income class groups,” continues the study.

-“Vegan leather used in automotive is softer and does not give the sticky feel as animal skins do, and manufacturers prefer it over real leather for several applications in this segment.”
+“Leather alternatives used in automotive are softer and do not give the sticky feel as animal skins do.
+That’s why, manufacturers prefer it over real leather for several applications in this segment,” reads the report.

 Furthermore, the supply-demand gap in the natural leather industry is another major factor which is responsible for manufacturers opting for artificial alternatives.